 With 2 big bag side pockets (with inner pockets inside) this bag makes a good choice for a long practice day or for some tournament action.
 The bottom of the bag is reinforced so you can expect this bag to last for a long time.

 I wouldn’t have it out every day as i find its too limited and hasn’t enough options for an all round play day with a bit of recreation.
 Its strength is also its weakness, it is specified as a competition or practice bag.
 That’s good and both bad.

-Budget Debate – Is this work the mid $30s price tag, look at the section above and make the decision.
+Budget Debate – Is this worth the mid $30s price tag? look at the section above and make the decision.

 Pros – strong velcro dividers, tough material, good access to discs

 Cons – shoulder strap is uncomfortable especially if you’re carrying 20-25 discs.
 Needs some heavier padding.
 Bottle holder has no drawstring to tighten, bad if you aren’t carrying a large bottle.